open-discord-bots/plugins/open-ticket/od-moderation/README.md

 # OD Moderation Plugin

-A clean and minimal moderation plugin for **Open Discord (OD)** — helping server admins keep their communities safe and respectful with essential tools.
+A clean and minimal moderation plugin for **Open Discord** — helping server admins keep their communities safe and respectful with essential tools.

 > Currently supports `ban`, `kick`, `unban`, and `warn`.
 More features coming soon!